BA/LLB (1st Class Hons) GDLP (UC) LLM (ANU)

 Recent Projects

-· Drafting clauses in contracts to strengthen the rights of First Nations people to their heritage;
+drafting agreements to assert the rights of First Nations people to their cultures and knowledges.

-· Writing reports, protocols and policies for a range of organisations across the government, development, environmental, community, health and university sectors;
+consulting and providing reports, protocols and policies for a range of industries across governments. universities, arts, development, environmental, community, and health sectors;

 Community

-Emma is former Board Director and Co-Vice President of YWCA Canberra, and a former Board Director of the Ginninderra Catchment Group.
+Emma is a former Board Director and Co-Vice President of YWCA Canberra, and a former Board Director of the Ginninderra Catchment Group.
 Emma loves all things water, professionally and personally.
-Following on from her legal policy work around freshwater and the Murray-Darling Basin, including a Jawun secondment to the Ngarrindjeri Nation (South Australia), Emma’s passion for water extended to the marine space.
-Emma has recently finished her studies in marine habitat conservation and restoration in 2020, with a focus on community-led conservation projects.
-On the weekends you can find her freediving, swimming and exploring in her 4WD, and hanging with her camp dog, who is originally from Yawuru Country (Broome).
+Following on from her governmental legal policy work around freshwater and the Murray-Darling Basin, including a Jawun secondment to the Ngarrindjeri Nation (South Australia), Emma’s passion for water extended to the marine space.
+Emma completed a course in marine habitat conservation and restoration in 2020, with a focus on community-led conservation projects.
+Emma is also a Co-Founder, Committee Member and Public Officer for the not-for-profit Sydney Seals Freediving Club.
+On the weekends you can find her freediving, swimming and exploring in her 4WD, and with her camp dog, who is originally from Yawuru Country (Broome).